GUIDES

 On the positive side, good bots improve efficiency, enhance user experience, and assist with data retrieval.
 To mitigate the negative effects, businesses should implement bot detection techniques and prevention measures while leveraging the benefits of good bots to enhance their operations.

-Now that we have identified the types of bots and realized their potential and practical danger, let’s learn the best ways of detecting and blocking bots.
+Now that we have identified the types of bots and realized their potential and practical danger, let’s learn the best ways to detect and block bots.
 Not by using search engines, of course.
+So, what is bot detection?
 Knowing the enemy is step one.
 Step two: identify bot traffic.

 • Sudden and inexplicable increase in analytics metrics (from visits and abnormally high bounce rate to extremely long session duration on a single page);